remoharsono/autowp/README.md

 Configurations:

-You need to set environment variables, following this way:
+You need to set environment variables, following this way: (required)

 ```
 export AUTOWP_MONGO_HOST="<your_mongodb_uri>"